contember/starter-kits/form-builder/README.md

-# Forms starter
+# Form builder starter

 With this template we'll use Contember platform as headless form builder and [Next.js](https://nextjs.org/) for frontend site.
 You'll get:

 - Forms with 8 input blocks (Short answer, Long answer, Multiple choise, Check boxes, Drop down, File upload, Date, Date and time)
-- Responses for saving forms from the frontend website
+- Saving form responses from the frontend website
-- [ACL rules](https://docs.contember.com/schema/acl) for administrators and public access for frontend website
+- [Access control rules](https://docs.contember.com/schema/acl) for administrators and public access for frontend website
 - Basic Next.js website intentionally with just little bit of styling.
 See how you can easily query GraphQL API Contember provides

 Thanks to Contember platform you can change anything.
 If you have any questions, we're happy to help in [Discord](https://discord.com/invite/EkhsuAK2Fg).